peetinc/SyncroMSP/RepackageSyncroDesktop/ReadMe.md

 You must edit the `postinstall` to your liking, save AND quit `TextEdit.app`
 * Comment out or remove the "#waiting while device will be registered" section allow for unattendend install

-Ejoy the warnings about testing and retesting
+Ejoy the warnings about `testing and retesting`.
-The output will be in the build directory of your munkipkg project.
+The new pkg will be in the build directory of your `munkipkg` project.
 `RepackageSyncroDesktop.sh` will open the directory in the finder when finished.